pung-one/pung-one/README.md

-I'm an aspiring web developer who is passionate about accessibility and aesthetics.
-I believe that the web should be available to all users, regardless of their abilities, and I strive to create websites that are both beautiful and easy to use.
-I have experience working with the React framework and have recently been exploring the benefits of Next.js for building highly performant and SEO-friendly web applications.
-With a solid foundation in HTML, CSS, and JavaScript, as well as a deep understanding of accessibility best practices, I'm confident in my ability to create engaging and accessible user experiences for all.
+## I am
+A web developer with knowledge in front-end and back-end technologies, as well as an understanding of accessibility and best practices.
+Interested in logic and aesthetics.

+## Tech Stack:
+- React
+- Next.js
+- NextAuth
+- MongoDB
+- mongoose
+- Node.js
+- Styled Components
+- npm
+- React Testing Library

+## Recent project:
+- <a href="https://www.wada-sanzo-colors.com/" target="_blank">Wada Sanzo Colors</a>